We provided volunteer befriending Short Breaks for 75 adults with learning disabilities and 120 family carers in the Scottish Borders.

 Borders Additional Needs Delivered a Five week Summer camp with sports and creative arts workshops in 2022 for Additional Support Needs Family Summer Camp and a Residential camp for Additional Support Needs Youths aged 16-24 years of age at Rock UK Whithaugh Park.
 Children aged 16-20 years were funded by Better Breaks.

 Mini Denners is a “nursery” experience for our children under 5 with cancer, their siblings and carers from Jak’s Den, Livingston and Aberdeen.
 Activities include music, story time, messy play, crafts and snack allows our children to experience the joy and wonder of early years and we also provide pampers for their carers.

-We provided 1:1 and group befriending for adults with learning disabilities living in the Scottish Borders.
+We provided Short Breaks for 75 adults with learning disabilities and 120 family carers in the Scottish Borders through volunteer befriending.

 Members and volunteers enjoyed friendships, and carers had time for themselves, knowing those they care for were enjoying themselves safely.